Mailu/Mailu/docs/webadministration.rst

 * Edit.
 For all available options see :ref:`the Add user page <webadministration_add_user>`.

+* Delete.
+Disables the user.
+For more information on permanently deleting users, refer to the :ref:`How to delete users page<delete_users>`.

-* Setting.
+* Settings.
 Access the settings page of the user.
 See :ref:`the settings page <webadministration_settings>` for more information.

 * Auto-reply.
 Access the auto-reply page of the user.
 See the :ref:`auto-reply page <webadministration_auto-reply>` for more information.